sw7x/split-futuresoft-project-into-oop-packages/README.md

 <img src="./diagrams/cls.png">

-## Process 1 - draw whole diagram for the poroject and divide it onto module
+## Process 1 - draw class diagram for whole diagram for the project and divide it into modules
-	package anuuwa whole class diagram eka mark kirima
+	mark each package in overall class diagram

-	for each module use cases , entity attr, entity behaviours
+	mention for each module use cases, entity attr, entity behaviours

 ## Process 2 - draw seperate class diagrams for each module